jake-rigby/microbe/README.md

 		});
 	});

 microbe uses redisConnect to store session information, but you can just create another redis client here for whatever your needs.
-Updating the previuos method :
+Updating the previous method :

 	var redis = require('redis').createClient();